Responsive Repairs policy

 • Clear up after themselves.

-Our contractors / colleagues have a right to feel safe while at work and may remove themselves from any situation if they determine it to be necessary.
+Our colleagues and contractors have a right to feel safe while at work and may remove themselves from any situation if they determine it to be necessary.

 In return, we ask our customers to: